etiennebr/rstdocs/stereo.rst

                                     -out.sizey 2951

-As you can see, we set *sizex* and *sizey* parameters using output values given by the application to set the size of the output epipolar images.
+As you can see, we set *sizex* and *sizey* parameters using output values given by the *StereoRectificationGridGenerator* application to set the size of the output epipolar images.

 image1 image2 [fig:EpipolarImages]